FreeCAD/FPA/_programs/job_offers.md

 Key responsibilities:

-  *  Establish guidelines to orient developers when writing different kinds of texts: What form to use on buttons, what form to use in dialogs, etc
+  *  Establish guidelines to orient developers when writing different kinds of texts: What form to use on buttons, what form to use in dialogs, etc.
   *  Verify and fix grammatical errors in all of the FreeCAD texts.
 Reach to the developers when needed to make sure of the correct meaning
   *  Monitor and reply questions of translators on CrowdIn and on GitHub
   *  Follow-up when translators find problems in the source strings.
 Make pull requests when needed